-On March 9, 2019, a bill to advance the Secure and Fair Enforcement (SAFE) Banking Act, a landmark bill that would provide safe harbor and guidance to financial institutions that work with legal cannabis businesses, was introduced in the House by Colorado Federal congressperson Ed Perlmutter and was referred to the House Judiciary and Financial Services Committees.
+On March 9, 2019, a bill to advance the Secure and Fair Enforcement ("SAFE") Banking Act, a landmark bill that would provide safe harbor and guidance to financial institutions that work with legal cannabis businesses, was introduced in the House by Colorado Federal congressperson Ed Perlmutter and was referred to the House Judiciary and Financial Services Committees.
 On March 28, 2019, the Financial Services Committee voted 45 to 15 to advance the bill to the full House.
-The bill had broad bipartisan support, and there were 152 co-sponsors at the time of the committee vote - over a third of the entire House.